 The ALOP is a broad objective, and risk management measures are established to achieve that objective.

 The term ‘biosecurity risk’ is used to describe the combination of the likelihood and the consequences of a pest or disease of biosecurity concern entering, establishing and spreading in Australia.

 Australia's biosecurity system protects our unique environment and agricultural sector and supports our reputation as a safe and reliable trading nation.
 This has significant economic, environmental and community benefits for all Australians.

 New scientific information

 Scientific information can be provided to us at any time, including after a risk analysis has been completed.
 We will consider the information provided and review the analysis.

 Imported food for human consumption must satisfy Australia’s food standards.
 Australian law requires that all food, including imported fresh fruit, meets the standards set out in the Australia New Zealand Food Standards Code and the requirements of the Imported Food Control Act 1992.
 Each state and territory also has its own food laws that must be met.

-Food Standards Australia and New Zealand (FSANZ) is responsible for developing and maintaining the Code, including Standard 1.4.2, maximum residue limits.
+Food Standards Australia and New Zealand (FSANZ) is responsible for developing and maintaining the Food Standards Code.
 The standards apply to all food in Australia, irrespective of whether it is grown domestically or imported.

 Timing of imports

-For more information, stakeholders can email Plant stakeholders or phone +61 2 6272 5094.
+For more information, stakeholders can email plant stakeholders or phone +61 2 6272 5094.